MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/storage.md

 # Azure Storage libraries for JavaScript

-[Azure Storage](https://docs.microsoft.com/azure/storage/) is a Microsoft-managed service providing cloud storage that is highly available, secure, durable, scalable, and redundant.
+[Azure Storage](https://docs.microsoft.com/azure/storage/) is a Microsoft managed service providing cloud storage that is highly available, secure, durable, scalable, and redundant.
 The following libraries in JavaScript make it easy to consume Azure Storage service.

 ## Client Packages